dutertetimes/dutertetimes.github.io/_posts/news/president/2016-10-22-Report after State Visit to Brunei and China.md

 INA/CNN PHILS.: Last from me, sir.
 The pronouncement has raised concerns or questions on what it could or how it could impact existing deals like the VFA or EDCA, the Mutual Defense Treaty, and also concerns from Filipinos in the US, sir, working there and those hired by US BPO?

-PRRD: That's what I said.
+DUTERTE: That's what I said.

 INA/CNN PHILS.: Do they have anything to worry about?

-PRRD: Yes, I have to, I have nothing but worry.
+DUTERTE: Yes, I have to, I have nothing but worry.
 I worry that they would not get out of this country, that you have to force them.
 That is my worry.
 Why should I be worried?
 It will affect EDCA and the rest of the agreements?
 Maybe.
 But I have to consult the military, the police and everybody because at the end of the day, it is all security.

 INA/CNN PHILS.: Sir, iyong sa Filipino workers, they're here working for American BPOs.
 Do they have something to worry about?

-PRRD: Well, how about the Americans working here also in the Philippines?
+DUTERTE: Well, how about the Americans working here also in the Philippines?
 If I should worry about the Filipinos, this is also about the Americans here and their investments and all.
 That's why, better be careful with the word, we separate or severed our diplomatic relations.
 The second one is not feasible.
 Why?
 The Filipinos in the United States will kill me.
 That is why I am not going there, not in this lifetime.
 Tang-ina, inaabuso kasi tayo ng mga walang—

-PRRD: No more?
+DUTERTE: No more?
 How about the young lady in the blue shirt.
 You'll have your time.
 Alam mo, nagpapakpak lang ito kaya inaantok na ito, galing kaming Beijing eh.

 Q: Hi, sir.
 Also in Beijing, you announced the alliance, you're eyeing alliance with the China and Russia.
 Apart from these countries, what other countries are you looking for to have alliances with?

-PRRD: So many alliances really actually.
+DUTERTE: So many alliances really actually.
 Alliance is a generic term that to the so many agreements, so many treaties to talk about.
 What is very important is that we have agreed to help each other economically.
 But a bulk of that burden would really be coming from China.
 Look at what happened, they just gave us the ten billion.

 It's not easy to just give so much money to a debtor na walang siguro.
 But the fact that they have the trust and confidence for us to pay on a long term, soft loan that would give us the drive, the impetuous, public-private iyong ano ha, iyong mga bangko na malalaking company, naghiram rin.
 It will be published.
 I'm sure those are things which are not confidential anyway.